 last Man standing

-Cable car supporters also argue that the cable car would provide better access for people with mobility difficulties and the very elderly mountain-lovers who, it is said, can no longer reach the summit, but would dearly love to.
+Cable car supporters argue that a cable car would provide better access for people with mobility difficulties and very elderly mountain-lovers who, it is said, can no longer reach the summit, but would dearly love to.
 The idea that every singe person (The Last Man argument) regardless of infirmity must be obliged was repudiated by one of its intended.
 Christopher Spiegel “once enjoyed roaming far and wide across the mountain but [is] now disabled and growing more elderly by the hour” nevertheless “I would not like to see what I once enjoyed destroyed for a quick trip to the top.
-I would prefer never to have the chance to see it again rather than have that treasure taken from his grandchildren.”
+I would prefer never to have the chance to see it again rather than have that treasure taken from my grandchildren.”
 (Mercury (15/11/18) What son, what daughter, would not carry in their own arms if necessary, an ailing grandfather who desired to be one last time high in the mountains?